prexymtha/FMX_25_22660348/README.md

 of size and sector in understanding risk dynamics and suggest that portfolio construction should account for both cyclical sensitivity and recovery behavior across market segments.

+Seeing that we have individual stocks ( maybe we could have assessed the most volatility and which sectors they are found by their sizes but I was unsure how to do that , plus I felt my solution was way all over the place trying to include all code so I excluded it)

 Second part (peak and troughs )